insidewhy/cc.loader/README.md

 modules and namespaces
 ----------------------
 Each module has an associated JavaScript namespace with an identical name.
-There is no requirement for a module to populate this namespace but ccloader provides simple mechanisms to do so if you want to use them.
+There is no requirement for a module to populate this namespace but cc.loader provides simple mechanisms to do so if you want to use them.

 The this object inside of the "defines" callback can be used to inject functions and variables into the JavaScript namespace associated with a module name:
 ```javascript